ilanschnell/bitarray/README.md

 Installation
 ------------

+`bitarray` can be installed from PyPi:

+    pip install bitarray-hardbyte

-Bitarray can be installed from source:
+Alternatively `bitarray` can be installed from source:

     $ tar xzf bitarray-1.2.1.tar.gz
     $ cd bitarray-1.2.1